What news headlines around the world said:

-According to the New England Journal of Medicine, not only patients but even doctors often base their health care opinions on what they have read or heard in the media.
+According to the New England Journal of Medicine, not only patients but even physicians often base their health care opinions on what they have read or heard in the media.

 Manufacturers of these therapies then use the media to create pressure from the community to have them approved.
 University of Minnesota journalism professor and Health News Review activist Gary Schwitzer compares this kind of health care marketing blitz with “flooding the public with a fire hose.”

-Luckily for us, there are unique watchdog organizations like Health News Review or Media Doctor Canada that review current news items about medical treatments, assesses their quality using a standardized 5-star rating scale, and then presents online reviews of good and bad examples of medical journalism.
+Luckily for us, there are unique watchdog organizations like Health News Review that review current news items about medical treatments, assesses their quality using a standardized 5-star rating scale, and then presents online reviews of good and bad examples of medical journalism.

 Evidence, harms of treatment, ‘disease mongering’ and sources of information are some of the 11 potential rating criteria used, in an attempt to foster responsible medical journalism.